Anthony Ashley-Cooper, 3rd Earl of Shaftesbury: Associations

 John Toland was an early associate, but Shaftesbury after some time found him a troublesome ally.
 Toland published a draft of the Inquiry concerning Virtue, without permission.
 Shaftesbury may have exaggerated its faults, but the relationship cooled.
 Toland edited 14 letters from Shaftesbury to Robert Molesworth, published in Toland in 1721.
-Molesworth had been a good friend from the 1690s.
+Molesworth had been a good friend from the 1690s and he regarded Molesworth as a mentor.
 Other friends among English Whigs were Charles Davenant, Andrew Fletcher of Saltoun, Walter Moyle, William Stephens and John Trenchard.

 From Locke's circle in England, Shaftesbury knew Edward Clarke, Damaris Masham and Walter Yonge.
 In the Netherlands in the late 1690s, he got to know Locke's contact Benjamin Furly.
 Through Furly he had introductions to become acquainted with Pierre Bayle, Jean Leclerc and Philipp van Limborch.
 Bayle introduced him to Pierre Des Maizeaux.
 Letters from Shaftesbury to Benjamin Furly, his two sons, and his clerk Harry Wilkinson, were included in a volume entitled Original Letters of Locke, Sidney and Shaftesbury, published by Thomas Ignatius Maria Forster (1830, and in enlarged form, 1847).

 Shaftesbury was a patron of Michael Ainsworth, a young Dorset man of Wimborne St Giles, maintained by Shaftesbury at University College, Oxford.
 The Letters to a Young Man at the University (1716) were addressed to Ainsworth.
 Others he supported included Pierre Coste and Paul Crellius.

 Works

 Most of the works for which Shaftesbury is known were completed in the period 1705 to 1710.
 He collected a number of those and other works in Characteristicks of Men, Manners, Opinions, Times (first edition 1711, anonymous, 3 vols.).
 His philosophical work was limited to ethics, religion, and aesthetics where he highlighted the concept of the sublime as an aesthetic quality.
-Basil Willey wrote "[...] his writings, though suave and polished, lack distinction of style [...]".
+Basil Willey wrote "his writings, though suave and polished, lack distinction of style".